fixie-ai/apify-fixie-crawler/README.md

 # apify-fixie-crawler

-Apify Crawler for Fixie Corpus ingestion.
+Apify crawler for the Fixie Corpus Service.